meltano/meltano/docs/src/docs/fundamentals.md

 A `Dashboard` is a group of many `Reports`.

 A `Dashboard` is identified by the file naming schema: `set-name.dashboard.m5o` and is stored in the `/dashboards` directory.

-## M5O Files

-There are two primary types of `.m5o` files:

-1. `.m5o` are uncompiled files that users will normally interact with
-2. `.mtoc` are compiled and are not typically modified manually

-`.m5o` is based on HOCON syntax and serve as input for the compiled files that contain JSON.